devbutlazy/devbutlazy/README.md

 `DevOps` `Backend` `UTC+3`

-DevOps and Backend enthusiast from Ukraine with more than five years of experience building practical software solutions.
-My main focus is on creating tools and backend services that actually solve problems - whether it’s automating tasks, working with APIs, or building utilities for Linux and Windows systems.
+DevOps Engineer, Backend Developer, and Toolsmith from Ukraine with over five years of hands-on experience building reliable and purpose-driven software.
+Focused on automation, custom tooling, and backend systems that make workflows smoother and development faster.

-I mostly work with Python, JS and Go.
-Lately, I’ve been exploring C and C++ to dig deeper into efficient, low-level programming.
+Most of my work is in Python, JavaScript, and Go, but I also have solid experience with C and C++ when performance or low-level control is needed.
+I am especially interested in creating CLI & TUI tools that are both efficient and user-friendly.
+I work primarily on Windows and Arch Linux (KDE), and I’m friendly with UNIX system management and networking.

-I enjoy making things that are useful, and I treat debugging as a chance to refine my code - not just fix it.
-Always learning, always tinkering, and always open to feedback and collaboration.
+All in all, I enjoy making things that are useful, and I treat debugging as a chance to refine my code - not just fix it.
+Collaboration and feedback are always welcome.

 ### Programming stack
 [![Programming languages](https://skillicons.dev/icons?i=python,js,go,c,cpp)](https://github.com/devbutlazy)